LibreOffice/core/desktop/test/deployment/update/website_update/readme.txt

 The Update Dialog should show the publisher name as provided in "Provider URL" field of the extension edit page (not release).

-A release notes link is displayed with an URL to the release notes as provided in the "Provider Title" field of the extension release edit page.
+A release notes link is displayed with a URL to the release notes as provided in the "Provider Title" field of the extension release edit page.

 When running the update then the web browser should navigate to